 In short, there’s a mismatch between the standard business hours of many institutions and the 24-hour nature of the crypto markets, which may have an effect on the markets.

-The crypto markets are volatile, and even more so on the weekends.
+Crypto trades the same on weekends as it does during weekdays.
+Remember: The market never closes!
+But there is one thing to keep in mind: The crypto markets are volatile, and even more so on the weekends.
 In fact, crypto values often crash during the weekends for a few key reasons:

 • Margin trading: Many traders trade crypto “on margin,” meaning that they borrow money to execute trades.
 And when prices drop, it may trigger a “margin call,” which means those margin traders must repay their loans.
 That forces traders to try and move some money around, but with banks closed on the weekends, it can make things more difficult, and in effect, potentially cause crypto values to fall further.